htcondor/htcondor/docs/version-history/development-release-series-89.rst

    :ticket:`7381`

    This feature is not presently available on Windows.

--  Added :class:`htcondor.JobStatus` enumeration to the Python bindings.
-   :ticket:`7726`

 - Added a family of version comparison functions to ClassAds.
   :ticket:`7504`